Evaluating the Effectiveness of Personalized Medicine with Software: Methods

 \subsubsection{The RCT data}

-The RCT data come from an experiment undertaken to estimate the ATE for treatments $T_1$ and $T_2$ for a diagnosis of a disease of interest. $T_1$ and $T_2$ are the same treatments one would offer to future subjects with the same diagnosis.
-There are $n$ subjects each with $p$ covariates which are denoted for the $i$th subject as $\x_i \triangleq \bracks{x_{i1}, x_{i2}, \ldots, x_{ip}}$ that can be continuous or binary.
-Because the covariates will be used to construct a decision rule applied with future patients in clinical settings, the $\x_i$'s in the RCT data must be the same covariates measured in the same way for new subjects in the future.
-Thus, all \qu{purely experimental covariates} such as site of treatment (in a multi-center trial) or the identification of the medical practitioner who treated each subject are not included.
-We assume the continuous outcome measure of interest $y_i$ is assessed once per subject.
-Aggregating all covariate vectors, binary allocations and responses row-wise, we denote the full RCT data as the column-bound matrix $\bracks{\X, \A, \y}$.
-We will be drawing inference to a patient population beyond those who participated in the experiment.
-Formally, new subjects in the future must be sampled from that same population as were the subjects in the RCT.
-In the absence of explicit probability sampling, the case would need to be made from subject-matter expertise and the manner in which the study subjects were recruited.
+Our procedure strictly requires RCT data to ensure there is a causal effect of the heterogeneous parameters.
+Much of the research discussed in the background (Section~\ref{sec:background}) applies in the case of observational data.
+We realize this limits the scope of our proposal.
+The RCT data must come from an experiment undertaken to estimate the PATE for treatments $T_1$ and $T_2$ for a diagnosis of a disease of interest. $T_1$ and $T_2$ are the same treatments one would offer to future subjects with the same diagnosis.

+There are $n$ subjects each with $p$ covariates which are denoted for the $i$th subject as $\x_i \triangleq \bracks{x_{i1}, x_{i2}, \ldots, x_{ip}}$.
+Because these covariates will be used to construct a decision rule applied with future patients in clinical settings, the $\x_i$'s in the RCT data must be the same covariates measured for new subjects.
+Thus, such characteristics such as the site of treatment (in a multi-center trial) or the identification of the medical practitioner who treated each subject or hindsight-only variables are not included.